 And this list wouldn’t be complete without a couple books of photos.

-12. The Americansby Robert Frank.
-You want singular unblinking vision of the United States, here you go.
+12. The Americans by Robert Frank.
+You want a singular unblinking vision of the United States?
+Here you go.
 Frank, who is Swiss, traveled the US on a Guggenheim grant to photograph throughout the US.
-If you’re not familiar with is work, you might look at the cover art of the Rolling Stones’ Exile on Main Street.
+If you’re not familiar with his work, you might look at the cover art of the Rolling Stones’ Exile on Main Street.
 He did that, too.
 And if that doesn’t register on your travel street cred meter, the intro to The Americans was written by Jack Kerouac.
 You’ve heard of him, no?